 Which is Better for Your Business: Analog CCTV Camera vs. IP Camera

-There are pros and cons to both.
+There are pros and cons to both analog CCTV cameras and IP cameras.
 If you’re buying a camera solely for a smaller location and price is a major issue, the analog CCTV camera won’t break your bank.
 However, in almost all cases, an IP camera will provide more advanced security, and will be more effective if you can accommodate it in your budget.
 This is especially true if you have a larger business, since more hidden egresses create vulnerabilities and increase risk.
 In these cases, an IP security camera is the best tool to protect your assets.

 Pro-Vigil works with businesses just like yours to design and install security systems to protect your assets.
 Whether your goal is to deter employee theft or catch thieves and trespassers after hours, our line of sophisticated, intelligence surveillance tools can meet your goals and lessen your risks.
 Call on us to discuss your options.